microsoft/hands-on-lab-github-copilot/docs/workshop.md

 Similar to GitHub Copilot, GitHub Copilot Chat provides AI-powered code completion.
 However, it goes beyond code completion by answering questions about code, offering explanations, and suggesting code modifications, thereby enhancing code quality.

-Here are some scenarios where GitHub Copilot Chat can be applied in Java application development:
+Here are some scenarios where GitHub Copilot Chat can be applied when developing your application:

 - Code generation
 - Code explanation